writefreely/documentation/writer/display-format.md

 # Display Format

 WriteFreely gives you the same focused experience when you publish as when you write.
-Custom display formats allow you to take full control of what your writing looks like.
+Custom display formats allow writers to take full control of what your writing looks like.

 ## Getting Started

 Go to your _Blogs_ page and select the _Customize_ option under your first blog.
 Once on the "Customize" page, scroll down to see an option called _Display Format_.
 This is where you can configure how your posts are shown.
+To change, all you need to do is click the checkbox of your preferred display format setting and then scroll down to select "Save Changes."

 ![](https://i.snap.as/3jXkk7N.png)